GitPS/Project1/README.md

 Foreground jobs are assigned such status by a semicolon following the command, while background jobs should be called with a trailing ampersand.
 These symbols act as delimiters for commands as well as job type designators.
 If no character follows the last command, it will run in the foreground.

-All commands rely on the underlying system's commands, with the exception on `jobs` and `exit`.
+All commands rely on the underlying system's commands, with the exception of `jobs` and `exit`.

 __Build__